Netherlands 12 min

 As with traditional employees, remote workers can either be employees or contractors.

 • Contractors are hired to provide specific services for a client or business on a freelance, often short-term, basis.
-They often sign a contract with a client, promising to provide a specific service or product at an agreed upon rate in a specific amount of time.
+They often sign a contract with a client, promising to provide a specific service or product at an agreed-upon rate in a specific amount of time.
 How and when they perform the work is up to them.

 • Employees are a different story.
-You set their hours, you tell them how to do their job, and can require them to manage other employees.
+You set their hours, tell them how to do their job, and can require them to manage other employees.
 In return, you provide employees with a steady paycheck and benefits, like insurance.
 You also pay some of their income taxes, as we discussed earlier.

-The Netherlands classifies these employees as workers with permanent contracts and flexible contractors, and in some cases, requires some contractors to be offered permanent positions after a year with their current employer.
+The Netherlands classifies these employees as workers with permanent contracts and flexible contractors — and, in some cases, requires some contractors to be offered permanent positions after a year with their current employer.

 For more information about the difference between employees and contractors, check out our guide about contractors and employees.